Tobacco is not an illegal substance yet the government is persecuting a minority. I think that’s a disgrace in a social democracy.

 I’ll come back to this is a moment.

 They surveyed 650 smokers who responded to an online questionnaire.
 Admittedly, they were a self-selected group rather than a representative sample, but this didn’t matter for the purpose of the research.
-A significant finding was that ‘Nearly all participants (95 per cent) cited enjoyment as their reason for smoking’ although ‘Over half (56 per cent) of those surveyed said that they felt they were addicted to smoking.’
+A significant finding was: ‘Nearly all participants (95 per cent) cited enjoyment as their reason for smoking’ although ‘Over half (56 per cent) of those surveyed said that they felt they were addicted to smoking.’

 This implies there is such a state as an enjoyable addiction.
 Or is this a contradiction in terms?